 Firstly, grace is God’s divine ability:

-The first example of grace in the Bible is found in the garden of Eden, when God said to Adam and Eve.
-We read, “And God blessed them, and God said unto them, be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion ….”
-(Genesis 1:28) We notice that God first blessed them, then He told them to be fruitful and multiply.
-They did not have to do something to be blessed, but from a position of blessing they received the ability to do something.
+1 Corinthians 9:8 says, “And God is able to make all grace abound toward you, that you, always having all sufficiency in all things may have an abundance for every good work.”
+The first example of grace in the Bible is found in the Garden of Eden.
+God said to Adam and Eve.
+In Genesis 1:28 we read, “And God blessed them, and God said unto them, be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion ….”
+We notice that God first blessed them then He told them to be fruitful and multiply.
+They did not have to do something to be blessed, but from a position of blessing and grace they received the ability to be fruitful.
 This is grace!

 Secondly, grace is the unmerited, undeserved and unearned favor and kindness of God.